 Section 20-110.
-Creation, Number, Qualifications, Appointment and Compensation.
+Creation, Number, Qualifications, Appointment, and Compensation, and Removal of Members; Filling Vacancies.

 A Board of Zoning Appeals, consisting of five residents of the County as members, shall be appointed by the Circuit Court of James City County.
-Members of the Board may serve without pay other than for traveling expenses.
+Members of the Board may serve without pay other than for traveling expenses. and members shall be removable for cause upon written charges and after public hearing.
+Appointments for vacancies occurring otherwise than by expiration of term shall in all cases be for the unexpired term.
+(3-1-69, Subsections 13-1, 13-1-1, 13-1-3; 10-11-71)

 Section 20-111.
-Term of Office of Members; Filling Vacancies.
+Term of Office of Members; Planning Commission Members Filling Vacancies.